everpress-co/mailster/readme.txt

 * fixed: issue with manual sync button in Firefox
 * fixed: post taxonomies are not respected for some autoresponder campaigns if the initial post status is publish
 * fixed: issue creating images if content folder is outside of WordPress root
+* fixed: empty values in form submission were not stored
 * improved: URL hijacking mechanics to handle subdomains

 = Version 2.4.16 =